Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 • infant-through-preschool continuity

-What often helps keep costs lower:
+What often helps keep tuition lower:

 • part-time schedules

-• central OC locations
+• central Orange County locations

 Best supporting reads: